top of page

 1.jpg

-2. October, 1973.
+2. Late October to November, 1973.
 Same insert as #1, regular sleeve, light blue labels.
-Some copies had a sticker with track listing.
+Some copies had a sticker with the track listing.

 2.jpg

-4. January, 1974.
+4. December 1973 to January 1974.
 Red insert as #3, usually back cover with J. Fish drawing, white label with red "Comet" indication or white label with red pirate; inner sleeve in brown paper.

 3.jpg